-Is Your Estate Agency Website Fast Enough To Make The Google Search Results
+Is Your Website Fast Enough To Catch The Google Search Results

-The ultimate goal of every Shrewsbury estate agency website is to be listed on the first page of Google search results for a multitude of property related keywords relevant to the company, it’s niche and it’s location.
+The ultimate goal of every business website is to be listed on the first page of Google search results for a multitude of keywords relevant to the company, it’s niche and it’s location.

-How does Google decide who is the best estate agent in Shrewsbury ?
+1) How does Google decide who has the best answers?

-The real issue with website design is that there are 20 or more computers that will have to view your web pages before any human beings get a chance to see them.
+The real issue with search engine friendly website design is that there are 20 or more computers that will have to view your web pages before any human beings get a chance to see them.

 So before any keywords are entered into the search bar, Google has already made a number of quality assurance checks on your site that will effect your search engine positioning.
 Google knows how fast your site is to download and how easy it is to use.

-So the first thing we have to check in any estate agency marketing exercise is Website Performance and Accessibility
+So the first thing we have to consider in any search engine friendly website design project is Website Performance and Accessibility

 Visitors need to be able to use your website regardless of ability or device or location.
 There are assistive technologies that help people with disabilities such as sight readers and screen magnifiers and there are a multitude of different browsers and devices that need to understand your site.